keerthy97/PLACEMENT_CELL_NODEJS/README.md

-# Team Career Camp - Student Interview Database
+# Team Career Camp - Placement - Cell

 This web application is designed for Team Career Camp to maintain a database of student interviews.
 It allows employees to input student details, interview information, and results, and provides the functionality to download the data in CSV format.